Holistic Numerical Methods Institute Committed to Bringing Numerical Methods to the Undergraduate

 is always non-negative

-slope is zero at x=0
+has a slope of zero at x=0

 The ideal gas law is given by